FaultyPine/tiny_engine/README.md

 ## Personal Notes:
+- OSX Retina Screen 1/4 render bug: http://disq.us/p/1osvm46: "For OSX retina device users, you may have to double the screen height and width when you create a framebuffer.
+Otherwise when you want to draw the screen using a framebuffer, some weird thing may occur (like I found only 1/4 of the previous content is rendered on the screen, which is the left corner).
+    The reason of this might be that OSX uses 4 pixels to represent one under retina display.
+And GLFW aware of this problem while some other functions do not.
+So when you create a 800 x 600 window, it might actually be a 1600 x 1200 window..."

 - MTL File Format:
 Ka: specifies ambient color     values between 0 and 1 for the RGB components.
 Kd: specifies diffuse color